-Section 89.
-Educational Plant Survey and Five-Year District Facilities Work Program survey update, the staff working groupSWG established in Subsection 23.1 of this Agreement will assist the School Board_District in <a href="an advisory capacity in the preparation of this update_pursuant to Section 1013.33 (3)(f) F.S..
-The staff working groupSWG will evaluate and make recommendations regarding the location and need for new educational facilities, or improvements to existing educational facilities in terms of consistency with the applicable_Local Governments County Comprehensive PlanGrowth Management Plan, and steed at Subsections 5.2, 7.5 and 9.1 of this Agreement.
+Educational Plant Survey.
+At least one year prior to preparation of the educational plant survey update, the SWG established in Subsection 3.1 of this Agreement will assist the School District in the preparation of this update pursuant to Section 1013.33 (3)(f) F.S..
+The SWG will evaluate and make recommendations regarding the location and need for new educational facilities, or improvements to existing educational facilities in terms of consistency with the applicable Local Governments' Comprehensive Plan and land development regulations.